tq-systems/meta-tq/meta-tq/doc/README.TQMLS10xxa.md

 ## Known Issues

+### TQMLS1088A

-* TQMLS1088A: Suspend to RAM not supported.
+* Suspend to RAM not supported.
+* USB on X35 has wrong pin mux settings in RCW and does not work.

 ## HowTo